Taking Out The Garbage: Dumb Mortgage Closing Costs

 If you're shopping for a home loan, you could see some strange-looking mortgage closing costs.
 For instance, you might rightly wonder why a lender would charge a courier fee when your documents all came via email.

-From the all-inclusive "origination" charge to the dizzying array of miscellaneous "junk" or "garbage" fees, here's what you need to know about minimizing mortgage closing costs.Click to see today's rates (Sep 24th, 2017)
+From the all-inclusive "origination" charge to the dizzying array of miscellaneous "junk" or "garbage" fees, here's what you need to know about minimizing mortgage closing costs.Verify your new rate (Nov 23rd, 2017)

 Lenders can be pretty creative when it comes to naming their fees.
 And many charges are so general that you can't necessarily tell what they are for.
 For instance:

 - Application fee -- you pay this for the privilege of filling out a form, apparently.

 - Underwriting fee -- okay, see if you can get the loan without underwriting.

 - Mortgage rate lock fee -- bogus, unless your loan has a really long lock.

 - Processing fee -- isn't that something your hair colorist might charge?

 - Courier fee -- because "email fee" sounds too silly.